margrietpalm/SMB2018/markdown/slides.md

 - Experiment (three biological replicates)
   - Each population grows for 3 days, after which 4&#x22C5;10&#x2076; are present
   - 3&#x22C5;10&#x2075; cells are passed on to the next generation
+  - growth & passages is repeated 30 times
+  - samples taken at passages 10, 20, and 30

 <div style=" display: flex; justify-content: center; margin-top:50px">
   <div style="text-align: left; font-size: 55%; width:70%;"/>